XanderF98/Bing-A11y-Overhaul/README.md

 Partnered with engineering and design leads to define explicit ownership boundaries for accessibility issues.
 Implemented structured Azure DevOps workflows to enforce:

+- Standardized triage
+- Priority assignment at intake
+- Clear ownership at creation

+This prevented unbounded backlog growth and shifted accessibility from reactive cleanup to managed work.

+---

+### 2. Standardized Accessibility Acceptance Criteria

+Worked with UX and accessibility stakeholders to formalize consistent A11y acceptance criteria across features and teams.
+Embedded criteria directly into development and review workflows, shifting validation earlier in the SDLC and reducing regressions.

+---

+### 3. Reduced Backlog Through Focused Execution

+Led a focused execution effort to address the existing backlog by:

+- Prioritizing high‑impact and high‑risk issues
+- Identifying and closing duplicate and stale defects
+- Planning work with explicit dependencies and ownership

+This approach balanced backlog reduction with ongoing feature delivery.

+---

+### 4. Increased Visibility With Leadership‑Ready Reporting

+Built dashboards surfacing real‑time execution metrics, including:

+- Backlog size and burn‑down trends
+- Monthly defect intake rate
+- Feature consistency against acceptance criteria
+- Release readiness indicators

+These dashboards enabled leadership to assess risk and progress without interrupting delivery teams.

+---

+## Results (Representative)

+> Results below are illustrative and based on synthetic data reflecting the actual execution trajectory.

+- ✅ Cleared **1,000+ accessibility backlog items**
+- ✅ Reduced monthly A11y defect intake from **hundreds to fewer than 20**
+- ✅ Improved feature consistency from **~70% to ~95%**
+- ✅ Accelerated release velocity by **~20%** by reducing late‑stage rework
+- ✅ Increased confidence in accessibility readiness across releases

+---

+## Visuals

+This repository includes synthetic visualizations representing execution improvements:

+- Accessibility backlog burn‑down
+- Defect intake rate over time
+- Acceptance criteria consistency
+- Release velocity index

+Visual assets are stored in the `/images` directory and rendered in this README and the portfolio site.

+---

+## Skills Demonstrated

+- Execution ownership in a regulated, high‑risk domain
+- Cross‑functional coordination across engineering, design, and QA
+- Backlog health and dependency management
+- Risk escalation and release readiness
+- Translating technical execution data into leadership‑level insights

+---

+## Why This Matters

+Accessibility efforts often fail not due to technical complexity, but due to unclear ownership, late validation, and fragmented execution.

+This initiative demonstrates how disciplined program execution—clear intake control, standardized criteria, and visible metrics—can improve delivery speed and product quality while reducing operational and compliance risk.

+---

+## Repository Structure
+├── data/
+│   └── a11y_metrics.csv
+├── images/
+│   ├── backlog_burndown.png
+│   ├── intake_rate.png
+│   ├── criteria_consistency.png
+│   └── release_velocity.png
+├── site/
+│   └── index.html
+└── README.md

+---

+## Notes

+- All data is synthetic and used for demonstration purposes only
+- No proprietary systems, source code, or internal documentation are included
+- Accessibility practices align broadly with WCAG 2.1 / 2.2 guidance